ssvlabs/ssv/docs/specs/NETWORKING.md

 syntax = "proto3";
 import "gogo.proto";

-// SignedMessage holds a message and it's corresponding signature message SSVMessage {
+// SignedMessage holds a message and its corresponding signature message SSVMessage {
   // type of the message
   MsgType MsgType = 1 [(gogoproto.nullable) = false];